-This page provides resources and info to help local governments in California pursue their own prohibition on new gas stations.
+This page provides resources and info to help local governments and community stakeholders in California pursue their own prohibition on new gas stations.

-CONGAS “How-To” Guide: How to Stop the Construction of New Gasoline Stations: A Guide for Communities.
+CONGAS “How-To” Guide — How to Stop the Permitting and Construction of New Gasoline Stations: A Guide for Communities.
 First edition, published August 2022.

 Sample Ordinances and Resolutions

 Model Ordinance.
 The main resource is this MODEL ORDINANCE that can be tailored to suit local circumstances.
 Every city or county effort will be somewhat different.
 The key part of the action is not an ordinance, per se, but an administrative action to remove gasoline stations as permitted uses in all land use zones within a given jurisdiction.